 - Now for the dressing.

-- Simply combine 4 or more tbsp olive oil, 2 tbsp red wine vinegar, and a 1 tbsp or less (depending on how tangy you like it) of lemon juice.
+- Simply combine 4 or more tablespoon olive oil, 2 tablespoon red wine vinegar, and a 1 tablespoon or less (depending on how tangy you like it) of lemon juice.
 Mix all together then pour this over the salad.